dengking/discrete/docs/Courses/Stanford/CS166-Advanced-Data-Structures/String/cs166-spr2023-April-6-Slides04-Tries-and-Suffix-Trees/index.md

 > > Path Compression: Nodes with only one child are merged with their parents, which reduces the height of the tree and saves space.
 > >
 > >
 > > Edge Labels: Instead of storing characters on nodes, Patricia trees store them on the edges (or links) between nodes.
-Each edge represents a non-empty string, which could be a single character or a longer string.
+Each edge represents a non-empty string, which could be a single character or a longer string.(和trie是一致的)
 > >
 > >
 > > Binary or Multi-way: Patricia trees can be binary, where each node has at most two children (used for bit strings like IP addresses), or multi-way, where nodes can have many children (used for alphanumeric strings).